MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Actions.md

 #### LogStep

-Writes out to console and can also send the message as a trace activity
+Writes to the console and optionally sends the message as a trace activity.

 ``` C#
 new LogStep()